Oscar Longoria

-Oscar Lee Longoria Jr. (born October 2, 1981) is an American attorney and Democratic member of the Texas House of Representatives, representing the 35th District.
-He was first elected to the Texas legislature in 2013.
+Oscar Lee Longoria Jr. (born October 2, 1981) is an American attorney and Democratic member of the Texas House of Representatives, serving since 2013.
+He was elected to the Texas House of Representatives in 2012 to represent District 35, which encompasses both Hidalgo County and Cameron County.
+The district includes the cities of La Joya, Sullivan City, Peñitas, Palmview, Palmhurst, Alton, Mission, McAllen, Edinburg, Linn, Hargill, Monte Alto, Edcouch, La Villa, Weslaco, Donna, Mercedes, Santa Rosa, La Feria, Santa Maria, Primera, Los Indios, Olmito, Rangerville, Bluetown, San Benito, and Brownsville.

-Early life and education
+Biography

 Longoria was born in Mission and raised in South Texas.
 He attended the La Joya Independent School District.
 Longoria attended South Texas College for two years before transferring to the University of Texas at Austin, where he graduated in 2003 with a Bachelor of Science in Communication Studies.
 In 2007, Longoria graduated with his Doctorate of Jurisprudence from the University of Texas School of Law.
-Longoria was elected to the newly redistricted 35th District of Texas in 2013.
-In 2017 Longoria announced that he will seek his fourth term in the Texas House of Representatives.

-Longoria was appointed Vice-Chairman of the House Appropriations Committee for the 85th Legislature, he continues serving on the Investments & Financial Services Committee, and was newly appointed to the Local & Consent Calendars Committee.
-During the 2016 interim, Longoria was appointed to serve on the Joint Interim Committee to Study Border Security.
+Longoria has previously served on the Agua Special Utility District as a board member and is also a former member of the board of trustees for South Texas College.

 Legal career

 Longoria owns and operates the Law Office of Oscar Longoria.
 He is licensed to practice law in Texas, including in the United States District Court for the Southern District of Texas.
+He specializes in criminal defense, personal injury, and storm damage claims.
 Longoria is a member of the Hidalgo County Bar Association, and the Hidalgo County Young Lawyers Association.

+Texas House of Representatives

+In 2017 and again in 2019, Texas Speaker of the House Joe Straus appointed Longoria as Vice Chairman of the House Appropriations Committee.
+In 2023, he was appointed by Texas Speaker of the House Dade Phelan as Chairman of the House Business & Industry Committee.
+In 2025, Texas Speaker of the House Dustin Burrows appointed him as Chairman of the Subcommittee on Workforce.

+In 2023, Longoria was one of twelve House impeachment managers in the trial of Texas Attorney General Ken Paxton in the Texas State Senate.
+At the time, he was a member of the House General Investigating Committee, which brought the charges of misconduct against Paxton leading to his impeachment in the Texas House.

+Legislative Committees

-Longoria has previously served on the Agua Special Utility District as a board member and is also a former member of the board of trustees for South Texas College.
+Longoria is currently serving as a member of the following committees: